calaldees/teachingWorkshops/teacherTraining/profetionalRole.md

 Get satisfaction from it.
 Use the extra financial capability to fund what you want to do.
 Be it travelling, starting a family, facilitating your own creative projects or adventures.
 If they don't get a career and contribute back to society they are going to have problems.

+See [Conversations with Young People] for more - Stop giving them advice about a future you know nothing about